dmorrison/loop-development-kit-node/readme.md

 ```

 ## Usage
-Full documentation available on [here](https://open-olive.github.io/loop-development-kit-node).

 ### Controllers
 This LDK can be used to write controllers for Sidekick.
-More detail about controllers is available [here](docs/controller.md).
+More detail about controllers is available on the {@page Controllers} page.

 * [Basic Controller Example](https://github.com/open-olive/sidekick-controller-examplenode) - Recommend using as a starting point for new Controllers.

 ### Sensors
 This LDK can be used to write sensors for Sidekick.
-More detail about sensors is available [here](docs/sensor.md).
+More detail about sensors is available on the {@page Sensors} page.

 * [Basic Sensor Example](https://github.com/open-olive/sidekick-sensor-examplenode) - Recommend using as a starting point for new Sensors.